 You’ll find ideas to use in virtual therapy sessions and to send home as home activities that build skills and power development with a fun, summer theme.
 Kids will love the Summer Spot It! game, the puzzles, handouts, and movement activities.
 Therapists will love the teletherapy slide deck and the easy, ready-to-go activities to slot into OT sessions.

-Toddler craft idea– Younger kids, children with lower physical abilities, and those with motor control needs can work on bilateral coordination, eye-hand coordination, motor planning, crossing midline, and shoulder/forearm mobility.
+Toddler craft idea– This summer craft idea for toddlers is always a hit.
+Younger kids, children with lower physical abilities, and those with motor control needs can work on bilateral coordination, eye-hand coordination, motor planning, crossing midline, and shoulder/forearm mobility.
 This toddler craft is open-ended and can work for all ages.
 We used an easel, but you could use any inclined surface to build stability and strength.

 Patriotic Fireworks Finger Painting Craft– Add sensory textural input with a patriotic theme.
 Kids will love this fireworks craft that helps kids with coordination and motor control.